-That is to say, although a translator has constantly to handle lexical items and grammatical structures, this is not the whole story, because in the end s/he has not to simply produce a collection of effective sentences, but a 'text' that is viewed as such by the target reader.
-A translator thus "[...] needs to think of the clause as a message rather than as a string of grammatical and lexical elements" (Baker 2011: 132).
+That is to say, although a translator has constantly to handle lexical items and grammatical structures, this is not the whole story: ultimately, rather than a mere collection of effective sentences, s/he has to produce a 'text' that is viewed as such by the target reader.
+A translator thus "[...] needs to think of the clause as a message rather than as a string of grammatical and lexical elements" (Baker 2011: 132, emphasis added).

-How is text organized?
-Firstly, through the arrangement of information within each clause, and among other clauses, i.e., in the preceding and in the following ones, which contributes to the topic development.
+How is a text organized? (see Baker 2011: 123) Firstly, through the arrangement of information within each clause, and among other clauses, i.e., in the preceding and in the following ones, which contributes to the topic development.
 Secondly, through surface connections that establish links between participants and events.
-The first kind of connections are realized by Thematic and Information structure, the second type by Cohesion.
-Finally, according to Baker, connection are realized semantically though 'coherence' and 'implicature'.
+The first kind of connections is realized by Thematic and Information structure, the second type by Cohesion.
+Finally, according to Baker, connections are realized semantically though 'coherence' and 'implicature'.
 Here we will concentrate on structural and non-structural connections, clearly Hallidayan.

-The clause as message, Baker explains, can be analysed in terms of two structures: thematic and information.
-Halliday treats them separately, while, according to Baker, they overlap.
+The clause as message, Baker explains (2011: 133), can be analysed in terms of two structures: thematic and information.
+Halliday treats them separately, whereas in Baker's view they overlap.
 Let us focus on the thematic structure.
-Each clause consists of two segments, a theme

-Baker points out that a Theme-Rheme analysis needs to be text-based, because its real value is not in single clauses.

-Towards a given Theme-Rheme straucture, the translator's task is twofold: (1) take account of it; (2) realize whether it could be acceptable in the TL.
+Each clause consists of two segments, a Theme and a Rheme.
+Baker points out that a Theme-Rheme analysis needs to be text-based, because its real value is not in single clauses (2011: 135).
+When faced with a given Theme-Rheme structure, the translator's task is basically twofold: (1) to take account of it; (2) to realize whether it could be acceptable in the TL (2011: 139-140).
 This is a key point that Baker raises: Halliday's model of thematic structure applies to English language and the same model could fail to apply to other languages without a similar fixed SVO (Subject-Verb-Object) structure.
 The translator has two choices: if the pattern can be reproduced in another language, without distorting the TT, s/he can transfer it.
 If it is not, s/he could either eliminate it - but with an inevitable loss - or try to render it through thematization of another related aspect.
-Indeed, what is really important, Baker notes, is not that the identical pattern is reproduced at any cost, but that the translator should not understimate the cumulative effect of thematic choices.
+Indeed, what is really important, Baker notes, is not that the identical pattern is reproduced at any cost, but that the translator should not understimate the cumulative effect of thematic choices (2011: 140).

-A second important point raised by Baker is her focus on 'marked' structures in particular, which are of special relevance to translation.
+A second important point raised by Baker is her focus on 'marked' structures in particular, which are of special relevance to translation (2011: 141ff).
 For example, in English, the Subject of a declarative clause in thematic position is always unmarked, whereas a place or time adverbial represents a marked choice, and a complement is even more marked.
 Although thematic choices are always meaningful - since they indicate the writer's point of departure - some choices are more meaningful than others because they are marked.
 Hence 'meaning', 'choice' and 'markedness' are interrelated.
-Consequently, a translator should pay particlar attention to marked structures, surely the result of a writer's choice.
-However, she also adds that placing a certain element in thematic position does not necessarily represent a marked choice, because the degree of markedness depends on frequency.
+Consequently, a translator should pay particular attention to marked structures, most probably the result of a writer's choice.
+However, Baker also adds that placing a certain element in thematic position does not necessarily represent a marked choice, because the degree of markedness depends on frequency.
 Again, the translator's focus should be on the text as a message rather than on isolated sentences.